tembo-io/website/docusaurus/docs/tembo-stacks/geospatial.md

 # Tembo Geospatial

 The Tembo Geospatial Stack is designed to bring spatial database capabilities to Postgres.
-Whether dealing with spatial objects or location queries, or GIS (geographic information systems)-facing workloads, this stack is prepackaged to help.
+Whether dealing with spatial objects, location queries, or GIS (geographic information systems)-facing workloads in general, this stack is pre-packaged to help.

 ## Extensions